openframeworks/ofBook/chapters/memory/chapter.md

 delete p1;
 ```

 Using `delete` is **very** important when using the heap.
-If we fail to do this we'll get with what is called a memory leak, memory that is not referenced by anyone **[BD: define "anyone"]** but continues to leave in the heap, making our application use more and more memory over time until it fills all of the available memory in our computer:
+If we fail to do this we'll get with what is called a memory leak, memory that is not referenced by anyone **[BD: define "anyone"]** but continues to live in the heap, making our application use more and more memory over time until it fills all of the available memory in our computer:

 ```cpp
 void ofApp::draw(){